psychiatric-genomics-consortium/mdd-rmUKBB/index.md

 Data for this project are held on [LISA](http://geneticcluster.org/) in the directories listed in the `README.mddw2sum` and `README.mdd00001` files in your LISA home directory.
 Preimputation QC and imputation was performed previously using the [RICOPILI](https://sites.google.com/a/broadinstitute.org/ricopili) modules.

+## Project index

+- [GWAS](gwas.html): Setup phenotype files and run meta-analysis.

+## Project outline

 ### Step 1: Genotype checksums

 [Checksums](https://personal.broadinstitute.org/sripke/share_links/checksums_download/) were used to identify potentially identical individuals between UKBB and PGC MDD samples.
-See Section 2 of [GWAS](gwas.html)
+See [Section 2 of GWAS](gwas.html#pgc-mdd2-ukbb-overlap)

 ### Step 2: Prepare phenotypes

 Phenotypes were prepared by copying case/control status from each PGC MDD cohorts `.fam` file and setting the phenotype of individuals overlapping with UKBB to `-9`.
-See Section 3 of [GWAS](gwas.html).
+See [Section 3 of GWAS](gwas.html#phenotypes).

 ### Step 3: Conduct GWAS removing UKBB overlap (`rmUKBB`)

 GWAS was performed using the updated phenotype files using the RICOPILI `postimp_navi` command.
-See Section 4 of [GWAS](gwas.html).
+See [Section 4 of GWAS](gwas.html#gwas).

 ### Step 4: Conduct meta-analytic GWAS

 Meta analysis was first conducted on the 29 PGC MDD cohorts using the `rmUKBB` summary statistics.
 These meta-analytic results were then meta-analyzed with the additional cohorts (deCODE, GenScot, GERA, iPsych, 23andMe).
-See Section 5 of [GWAS](gwas.html).
+See [Section 5 of GWAS](gwas.html#meta-analysis).

 ## Data Availability